RC-Dynamics/car-finder/search/front-end/README.md

 ## How to run
-To run a server localy:
+To run a front-end localy:

 ```bash
 python -m SimpleHTTPServer